-Twice a year through our Paw It Forward program, we donate to organizations in four categories that align with our values: dog adoption, working dogs, land conservation, and Diversity, Equity, and Inclusion (DEI) in the outdoors.
+Through our Paw It Forward program, we donate to organizations in four categories that align with our values: dog adoption, working dogs, land conservation, and Diversity, Equity, and Inclusion (DEI) in the outdoors.

 Learn more about Trail Folx, one of our most recent Paw It Forward recipients.
 Trail Folx is a nonprofit organization creating opportunities for Los Angeles’ underprivileged and underserved youth to participate in mountain sports.

 For Ruffwear Ambassador Marcus Rentie and his siblings, growing up in the nineties and seeing a pair of African American brothers on the ice hockey team in the 1992 Disney film The Mighty Ducks showed them that they could play hockey, too.
 Hockey led to rollerblading, snowboarding, rock climbing, and an array of other outdoor activities that continue to shape them today.

 Skiing trips were not something that Marcus’s parents had gotten to experience growing up, due to safety, logistical, and financial barriers — American mountain towns were not safe for a Black family in the sixties.

 Thanks to his parents’ support and sacrifices, as well as the generosity of friends and neighbors, Marcus and his brother and sister were exposed to mountain sports that previous generations in his family were not.

 Today, as the Executive Director of Trail Folx, Marcus (with his canine sidekick Batman always nearby) is working to remove barriers and expand those same opportunities to Black, Indigenous, and People of Color (BIPOC) and inner city youth living in Southern California.